A timeline of BloomReach’s history

 Not only would the businesses be more effective, but consumers would have better digital experiences on every site.
 Garg and De Datta believed that if they could bring massive amounts of data, world-class algorithms and continuous learning to every website, they would create the relevant web.

-Their vision was a personalization platform that would bridge the gap between a visitor’s intent and a site’s content across devices and channels.
-Together, Garg and De Datta built the BloomReach Web Relevance Engine, a powerful machine-learning system that made the right products and services more visible to the right customers by surfacing relevant products and information that were once lost in the deep web.
+Their vision was a digital experience platform that would bridge the gap between a visitor’s intent and a site’s content across devices and channels.
+Together, Garg and De Datta built the BloomReach Web Relevance Engine, a powerful machine-learning system that was the essential building block in their digital experience vision.